-Loading...

-- Enter the load attribute name as Concentrated Load and click the Finish button. - Select the Point at the centre of the Pin. - Drag and drop the loading attribute Concentrated Load from the Treeview onto the selected point, ensuring that it is applied to Analysis 1 and Loadcase 1
+- In the streeview click the right-hand mouse button on the loading attribute Face load.
+Select the Deassign > From all option. - Ensure that Point loads and Concentrated options are selected and click Next - Input a load in the Y direction of -2e8. - Enter the load attribute name as Concentrated Load and click the Finish button. - Select the point at the centre of the Pin. - Drag and drop the loading attribute Concentrated Load from the selected point, ensuring that it is applied to Analysis 1 and Loadcase 1